-At the beginning, the EEC was a union of six countries.
-Now it stretches from Lapland to the Mediterranean, and from Poland to the Canaries, and includes 28 countries.
-It is a Community of 500 m. inhabitants, where 24 official languages are spoken and includes approximately 100 ancient ethnic minorities.
+At the beginning, the EC was a union of six countries.
+Now it stretches from Lapland to the Mediterranean and from Poland to the Canaries and includes 27 countries.
+It is a Community of half a billion inhabitants, where 23 official languages are spoken and includes approximately 100 ancient ethnic minorities.
 It has an executive commission, a parliament, a chamber of states, a court of justice, a central bank, a currency, a citizenship, a legally binding charter of fundamental rights, a legal personality (i.e. the right to sign treaties), a flag, an anthem, a passport.
 National borders have been abolished.
 This proves that the EU has acquired many typical characters of statehood, even though it is not a federation.

-The unification process has developed with the ups and downs characteristic of a difficult undertaking such as the overcoming of the sovereignty of an increasing number of states that joined the original core of six states.
+The unification process has developed with the ups and downs characteristic of a difficult undertaking such as the overcoming of the sovereignty of an increasing number of states which joined the original core of six states.

-It is worth recollecting two dates that represent milestones in the history of European unification.
+It is worth recollecting two dates which represent milestones in the history of European unification.
 The first is 10 June 1979, when the European Parliament was first elected by universal suffrage.
-This represented a qualitative leap in the construction of European unity, with the European Parliament becoming the first supranational parliament in history.
+This represented a qualitative leap in the construction of European unity with the European Parliament becoming the first supranational parliament in history.
 It is an innovation that could change world history.
 Democracy, which usually stops at state borders, has become international.
 In future it could become global with the transformation of the UN General Assembly into a World Parliament.
-Pascal Lamy (2004, 13) argued that the impact of globalization 'has transformed the European project'.
-Therefore, '[t]oday, we cannot think of Europe without thinking of the world and vice versa'.
+Pascal Lamy (2004, 13) argued that the impact of globalisation 'has transformed the European project'.
+Therefore, 'Today, we cannot think of Europe without thinking of the world and viceversa'.

-Recently, an increasing number of international organizations have been enriched with parliamentary structures, which represent the response of national parliaments to the globalization process and the erosion of their power.
+Recently, an increasing number of international organisations have been enriched with parliamentary structures, which represent the response of national parliaments to the globalisation process and the erosion of their power.
 In other words, they attempt to shift parliamentary control over governments at international level.
 Most of them are made up of national parliamentarians, but the European Parliament, which represents the most advanced evolution of this category of international assemblies, is directly elected.

 The European Parliament is the laboratory of international democracy.
-Since its direct election it has increased not only its legislative powers but also its control powers over the Commission, understood as the potential European government.
-This means that the democratization of the EU has been a mighty tool for strengthening European institutions.
-On the whole, the lesson we can draw from history (and utilize for UN reform) is that both the strengthening and the democratization of the institutions contributed to promote European unification.
+After its direct election it has increased not only its legislative powers but also its control powers over the Commission, understood as the potential European government.
+This means that the democratisation of the European Union has been a mighty tool for strengthening European institutions.
+On the whole, the lesson we can draw from history (and utilize for UN reform) is that both the strengthening and the democratisation of the institutions contributed to promote European unification.

-The second date is 1 January 1999, when the European Central Bank was established, thus opening the way to the circulation of the euro in 2002.
-It was an historic step on the road toward the construction of a European sovereignty.
-However, a currency without a government represents a contradiction that cannot be maintained forever.
-It can be surmounted only by the creation of a system comprising a budget authority, a federal government provided with taxing powers, and parliamentary institutions endowed with legislative and control powers.
+The second date is the 1st of January 1999 when the European Central Bank was established, thus opening the way to the circulation of the euro in 2002.
+It was a historic step on the road toward the construction of a European sovereignty.
+But a currency without a government represents a contradiction that cannot be maintained forever.
+It can be surmounted only by the creation of a system comprising a budget authority, a federal government provided with taxing powers and parliamentary institutions endowed with legislative and control powers.